uberbrodt/exemplar/README.md

+#Exemplar: A Go Code Generator

+Exempler is a code generator for Go based off of [Stringer](https://godoc.org/github.com/Go-zh/tools/cmd/stringer).
+It parses the target package, generates code based off provided struct(s) and then verfies that the package still works.
+It even runs `gofmt` afterwards so that your generated code is pretty!

+Originally, this project was called Propertizer, and generated accessors and mutators for structs, but I realized that what I really needed was a way to generate DAO and RESTful resource-like code, becuase it's tedious to create and update.
+So I added in the nice [Cobrat](https://github.com/spf13/cobra) CLI tool and made Propertizer a sub command.
+The plan is to add two more commands:

+* `model` will generate DAO like code for a struct using [sqlx](https://github.com/jmoiron/sqlx).
+Support will expand eventually to support raw database/sql and other datastores as needed.
+*  `resource` will generate a set of REST methods and muxer routes (GET /foo/:id, PUT /foo/:id, etc) for a struct.
+The aim will be to make it solely standard library, but might support either [negroni](https://github.com/codegangsta/negroni) or [gin](https://github.com/gin-gonic/gin) out of the box

+##Commands

-#Propertizer: Generate mutators and accessors for Go struct types.
+###Propertizer: Generate mutators and accessors for Go struct types.

-Basically a rip off of [Stringer](https://godoc.org/github.com/Go-zh/tools/cmd/stringer), but generates you Getters and Setters for structs.
+Generates you Getters and Setters for structs.
+Can ignore fields and generate interfaces for the getters and setters as well

 ###Hold on, why do I need this?
 This isn't Java?!
-Good point!
-But like Java, Go is statically typed.
-If you want to write tests, you'll probably need interfaces.
-You can't specify fields as part of an interface, so that means you'll need methods.
+Well, you generally don't.
+For some reason I thought I needed this, but upon further review I didn't :(

+Oh well, at least I learned a lot and now I'll put that knowledge to use to create something useful.

 ###How to use

-`go get install github.com/uberbrodt/propertizer`
+`go get install github.com/uberbrodt/exemplar`

-Pick a type and point it towards the relevant filed
+Pick a type and point it towards the relevant file

-`propertizer -type YourStruct /github.com/your/package/yourstruct.go`
+`exemplar propertizer -type YourStruct /github.com/your/package/yourstruct.go`

 And it'll generate you a file called `yourstruct_propertizer.go`